Sclerotherapy

 Temporary side effects include:

-- Bruising that can last 2-3 weeks, arnica cream can help.
+- Bruising that can last 2-3 weeks, Arnica cream applied lightly to the treated area may help with bruising.

 - Blood trapping, whereby blood gets caught when the vein closes down forming a brown tender lump along the vein.
 It can be cleared by putting a needle in the vein and squeezing the old blood out.